 In last two articles, we have seen that how clustering and congruence are crucial for reading body language.
 Now let's we move towards understanding the importance of interpersonal distance.
 The science of interpersonal distance is called as PROXEMICS.
-Most of us don’t realize that interpersonal distance really affects on communication and relationship.
+Most of us don’t realize that interpersonal distance plays a great role in and also affects on communication, rapport and relationship.
 So let's take a example from real life so it clearly makes sense.

-It's an usual day in company and you start routine work.
-Suddenly, team leader informs that some newly recruited members are joining your team.
-You are asked to gather at some place for introduction with them face-to-face.
+It's an usual day in company and you start working on routine tasks.
+Suddenly, team leader informs that few newly recruited members are joining your team.
+You are asked to gather at some place for getting formally introduced with them face to face.
 Until this moment both parties might not have seen each other so little amount of nervousness coupled with excitement lurks inside everyone's mind.
-While looking at each other, both parties smile nervously and avoid prolong eye contact.
-Formal hand shake, exchanging few words and mutual introduction takes place at a safe distance from each other.
+While looking at each other, both parties smile nervously but avoid prolong eye contact except those who develop feelings of attraction instantaneously.
+Formal hand shake, mutual introduction and exchange few words take place by keeping socially accepted distance from each other.

-At the beginning, getting face-to-face is filled with anxiety.
-Glancing at either side, looking down, hovering gaze, putting hands in pocket, giving nervous look - smile, grabbing things in palms, moving torso away or crossing arms over chest can be observed being unconsciously done by both parties.
-New joiners form their own group.
+At the beginning, getting face to face is filled with uneasiness and anxiety.
+Glancing at either side of own body, looking down, hovering gaze, putting hands in pocket, giving nervous look or smile, grabbing things in palms, moving torso away or crossing arms over chest can be observed being done unconsciously by both parties.
 They don't come close or interact voluntarily like seniors or experienced colleague.
 Accidental touch is regretted.
+New joiners form their own group.

-Some days pass and regular interactions take place between you and new joiners.
-Apart of work, everybody shares and complement with each other.
+Some days pass and regular interactions start taking place between you and new joiners.
+Apart of work, everybody starts taking, sharing and complementing with each other.
 It gives opportunity for judging and knowing each other consciously or unconsciously.
 We naturally tend to figure out mutual strengths, weaknesses, likes and dislikes.
-Also, it's not necessary that every member of team become close companion of other.
-Some personal reservations, threats or complexes motivate us to form bod with more like minded persons.
+Also, it's not necessary that every member of team become close companion of every other senior.
+Some personal reservations, threats or complexes motivate us to form bond with more like minded persons.

 Initial awkwardness, shyness and disorientation slowly fades.
 Interactions happen at close distance as compared to earlier days.
-Touching, seating closer, whispering, handling person stuff or prolonging eye contact becomes normal.
-Everybody starts looking at each others faces.
-Strong rapport establishes by time.
+Touching, eating together, seating or standing closer, whispering, handling personal stuff or prolonging eye contact becomes normal.
+Everybody starts looking at each others faces quite comfortably.
+Strong rapport establishes among new joiners and senior team members over time.
 Meeting and greeting each other brings excitement and freshness at workspace.

-It seems like a magic - gradual shrinking of interpersonal space and development of new relationship.
-Why we tend to stay away from new people in the beginning and get closer gradually (or drift away) ?
+Doesn't it appear like a miracle?
+Gradual shrinking of interpersonal space and development of new relationship!
+Why we tend to stay away from new people in the beginning and get closer gradually (or in worst case - drift away)?
 Certainly, it's worth interesting to know.

 Dr. Albert Meharabian, the leading proxemist has defined four different zones around our body.
-Each zone is a circular area in which we let other to enter or stay depending upon kind of relationship we want with them.
+Each zone is a circular area in which we let other to enter or stay depending upon kind of relationship we're seeking or have with them.

 |Different zones of proxemics (Interpersonal Distance)|